alliance-apps/VeniceRCON-documentation/docs/plugin/overview.md

 ```

-### meta.yaml
+!!! info "meta.yaml"
-Meta yaml will hold configurations of your plugin
+    meta.yaml will hold the basic configurations of your plugin

-### index.js
+!!! info "index.js"
-this is the entry point for your plugin
+    this is the entry point for your plugin and should export a single function